In western Thailand’s lush Kanchanaburi region, you can experience the good, the bad, and the ugly…

 The infamous passage makes you appreciate how high, deep, and impenetrable the rock-face is but mostly how gruelling the task for the POWs must have been with only dynamite and basic tools such as pick hammers.

-This is a special part of Thailand I will never forget and believe that everyone should visit this area to learn more of and understand what occurred.
+This is a special part of Thailand I will never forget and believe that everyone should visit, to learn more of and understand what occurred.

-Try and do the longer walk of about a 6km (round trip) along the remains of the Death Railway and make sure you take the headphones provided by staff, free.
+Try and do the longer walk of about a 6km (round trip) along the remains of the Death Railway and make sure you take the free headphones provided by staff.
 This walk takes you up to the fence where you cannot cross further as it’s a military zone.

 Thailand-Burma railway Centre

 The entry fee has gone up (B120) from what the guide-book advertised.
 I no longer believe any prices in the outdated guide books, regardless of its published date.

 I’m not so sure you can really “enjoy” a site as this.

 Although, the history represented about the actual construction of the railway is objective and very informative.